judsonlmoore/judsonlmoore.com/_posts/travel/destinations/italy/2020-02-25-italy-rome-3-lies-uncovered.md

 **The truth is** that the fountain was completed two years before the church began construction.
 The Nile figure's gesture only signifies that at that time, the Nile's source was not yet known.

-{% cloudinary /assets/images/2020/02/italy-rome-fontana-dei-fiumi.jpg alt="The Fountain of the Four Rivers" caption="The representation of the Nile River at The Fountain of the Four Rivers appears to be shunning Sant'Agnese in Agone" %}
+{% cloudinary post-image /assets/images/2020/02/italy-rome-fontana-dei-fiumi.jpg alt="The Fountain of the Four Rivers" caption="The representation of the Nile River at The Fountain of the Four Rivers appears to be shunning Sant'Agnese in Agone" %}

 ## All roads lead to Rome